FHA loans: Requirements, limits, and rates

 Backed by FHA

 If you’re still debating the pros and cons of an FHA loan compared to a conventional loan, remember that a conventional loan isn’t government-backed.
-Conventional loans are offered through Fannie Mae or Freddie Mac, which are government-sponsored enterprises that provide mortgage funds to lenders.
+Conventional conforming loans are guaranteed through Fannie Mae or Freddie Mac, which are government-sponsored enterprises that provide mortgage funds to lenders.

 Here are a few of the main factors to consider when deciding whether to take out an FHA loan.